CENG501-Projects/CENG501-Fall2024/AltunkolOzcan/Readme.md

 @TODO: Explain the parts that were not clearly explained in the original paper and how you interpreted them.

+Although the paper is clear about the many details, there still remain some parts undisclosed and left to the reader to experiment with.

+### 2.2.1 Neural ODE MLP

+The number of neurons in the layers of the MLP for the system identification task is unclear.
+We try to adapt the best performing design using several experiments.

+The initialization of weights is also left ambiguous.
+They are randomly initialized by our choice because the weights for the controller network are said to be randomly initialized, as explained in the next section.

+### 2.2.2 The Value Function and The Controller Networks

+The depth and width of the MLPs used for the value function and the neural controller are not given in the paper.
+Our strategy is to determine the best architecture by trial and error.

+The weights of the controller MLP are initialized randomly, but no information is explicitly given for the network of the value function.
+We assume no change of style probbaly happened during method development.
+As a result, we initialize the weights of the MLP randomly also.

+### Data Generation

+The data sets consist of the triples $ (x, u, f(x,u))$.

+The state and input are said to be sampled uniformly in their respective spaces.
+However, experimental results actually provide no bounds for the spaces.
+We prefer to set artifical limits such as $ -5 < u < 5$ to simplify the sampling process.

+In addition, it is explained that $f(x,u)$ are generated using the ground truth dynamics.
+The paper references [2], [3] at this point for Acrobot and Cartpole.
+However, we currently generate the datasets in MATLAB for the following reasons:

+- In MATLAB, we can directly set bounds to the variables and take samples.
+- The simulators in the references are not guaranteed to uniformly sample the state space.
+- Since the neural networks do not accept time as input, no actual simulation is needed.
+It is sufficient to pick a point and calculate the derivatives at that point until enough data is present.

+The system identification network is supervised by the gradients of the function $f$.
+We use the term gradient cautiously here because $x$ is a vector for any multidimensional system and this means $f$ is in fact multi-output.
+Therefore, we believe Jacobian would be a better use of terminology.
+In that case, the relevant cost function must use a matrix norm, not a vector norm.
+In out implementation, Frobenius norm is used as the matrix norm.

+The direct calculation of the Jacobian is difficult.
+So, unlike the data generation for $f(x,u)$, we do not use MATLAB and the ground truth equations.
+Instead, Pytorch's automatic differentiation engine [4] will likely be used to generate the ground truth Jacobian of $f$.

 # 3. Experiments and results

 ## 3.1.
 Experimental setup